doingodswork/deflix-stremio/README.md

   -storagePath string
         Path for storing the data of the persistent DB which stores torrent results.
 An empty value will lead to 'os.UserCacheDir()+"/deflix-stremio/badger"'.
   -streamURLaddr string
-        Address to be used in a stream URL that's delivered to Stremio and later used to redirect to RealDebrid (default "http://localhost:8080")
+        Address to be used in a stream URL that's delivered to Stremio and later used to redirect to , AllDebrid and Premiumize.
+If you enable OAuth2 handling this will also be used to determine whether the state cookie is a secure one or not. (default "http://localhost:8080")
+  -useOAUTH2
+        Flag for indicating whether to use OAuth2 for Premiumize authorization.
+This leads to a different configuration webpage that doesn't require API keys.
+It requires a client ID to be configured.
   -webConfigurePath string
         Path to the directory with web files for the '/configure' endpoint.
 If empty, files compiled into the binary will be used
 ```